![]() |

 A remarkable occurance:

-_Chosen___Time_ segues into _In___A___Lonely___Place_ (with a detour into Hooky playing a bit of the bassline for _Decades_), which segues into _Everythings___Gone___Green_, which has a Hooky count-in and innovative dub effects, which segues into _Temptation_.
+Chosen__Time_ segues into In_A__Lonely___Place_ (with a detour into Hooky playing a bit of the bassline for Decades), which segues into Everythings__Gone___Green_, which has a Hooky count-in and innovative dub effects, which segues into Temptation.

 A/B split on v1 tape at this point.

-Hooky has a false start with bass intro to _Age___Of___Consent_.
+Hooky has a false start with bass intro to Age__Of___Consent_.
 Bernard sings "I wish I was black and had a six foot long dick."
 Don't we all?

 The Snotters audience tape has somebody commenting on Bernard's change of lyrics.
 "He changed the words?"